1. Home

 S. aureus is a leading cause of human soft tissue infections and bacterial sepsis.
 Fatal S.aureus infections are often associated with bacteremia, having a 65-70% mortality rate.
 Up to one-half of Staphylococcal pneumonia isolates are classified as Methicillin-Resistant S. aureus (MRSA).
 Search for alternative options to treat or prevent serious S. aureus infections attracts world-wide concerns due to the increasingly serious MRSA infection.
 As a key virulence factor on the surface of S. aureus, SpA enables S. aureus to evade innate and adaptive immune responses.
 SpA tightly binds to the Fc portion of human and animal immunoglobulin (Ig), neutralizing effector function and providing S. aureus with protection from opsonophagocytic killing.

-Mechanisms of SpA-mediated immune evasion (Left panel).
-(Kobayashi, 2013) Fig.1 Mechanisms of SpA-mediated immune evasion (Left panel).
-(Kobayashi, 2013)
+Fig.1 A schematic diagram of spa-mediated immune evasion mechanisms.
+(OA Literature) Fig.1 Mechanisms of SpA-mediated immune evasion (Left panel).1,2

 SpA (red crescent shape) present on the surface of S. aureus or SpA that is freely secreted binds the Fc region of the antibody, thereby preventing normal phagocytosis (right panel).
 Alternatively, SpA binds the Fab regions of the B-cell receptor (lower left panel), which induces B-cell death and prevents the production of an antibody specific for S. aureus, PMN, and polymorphonuclear leukocyte.